Tag Announcement FAQ

 Yes.
 Microsoft Tag account owners will continue to log into current accounts to view analytics and historical information until August 19, 2015.
 At a future date, you may choose to transition your Microsoft Tag accounts to the ScanLife Mobile Engagement Platform.
 Instructions on how to transition Microsoft Tags over to the ScanLife platform will be announced at a later date on the main Microsoft Tag website www.tag.microsoft.com, on the ScanLife website www.scanlife.com, and through email notification.
 Q. Will there be changes in costs?

 The basic Microsoft Tag service as outlined here will remain free for current Microsoft Tags.
-A free plan will also be offered from ScanLife with the same basic features.
+A free plan will also be offered from ScanLife with basic features.
 There may be costs if you choose more advanced feature options or services that import your existing data into ScanLife.
 To learn more click here.
 Q. Must I open a ScanLife account?

 No. Microsoft Tag account owners can continue to manage campaigns and account information within their existing Microsoft Tag account.
 However, the Microsoft Tag service will not be available after August 19, 2015, so you may choose to open a ScanLife account now to have access to more data over time.
 Q. Can I move all of my Microsoft Tag account data and content over to ScanLife?